Tutorial

 can invoke a goal that doesn't make sense for a target.
 E.g., you can

-goal on a target that's not actually a test target.
+invoke the test goal on a target that's not actually a test target.
 Pants won't

 complain.
 It knows that it should compile code before it tests it; it